Simplifying the Export Market Development Grant (EMDG) scheme

-- Eligible SMEs who are new to export will be able to access grants totalling up to $80,000 over two years.
+- Tier 1 grants: eligible SMEs who are new to export will be able to access grants of up to $80,000 over two years

-- Finally, those exporters who continue to expand into new markets will be able to access further grants totalling up to $450,000 over three years.
+- Tier 3 grants: eligible SME exporters who are seeking to make a strategic shift will be able to access grants of up to $450,000 over three years

 To be eligible for the EMDG program, SMEs will need to be export-ready and have a turnover of less than $20 million.